Codeception/Codeception/docs/04-AcceptanceTesting.md

 ### Debugging

 PhpBrowser module outputs all valuable information while running.
 Just execute test with --debug option to see additional output.
 On each fail, the snapshot of last shown page will be stored in 'tests/log' directory.
-This is quite helpful, as usually tests fail in cases you get unexpected response from server.
+PHPBrowser will store html code, and Selenium will save the screenshot of a page.

 ## Conclusion